 Ipswich Buses Limited is a wholly owned subsidiary of Ipswich Borough Council and details of related party transactions are contained within the Group Accounts.
 The following Directors of Ipswich Buses Limited are members of Ipswich Borough Council: - Inga Lockington, Peter Gardiner.
-During 2013/14 the Council incurred expenditure of £534K (2012/13 - £569K) and received income of £165K (2012/13 - £57K) in dealings with Ipswich Buses Limited.
-The net amount owed to Ipswich Buses Limited by the Council as at 31 March 2014 is £32K (31 March 2013 - £44K).
+During 2014/15 the Council incurred expenditure of £489K (2013/14 - £534K) and received income of £278K (2013/14 - £165K) in dealings with Ipswich Buses Limited.
+The net amount owed to Ipswich Buses Limited by the Council as at 31 March 2015 is £43K (31 March 2014 - £32K).

 UK Central Government has significant influence over the general operations of the Council - it is responsible for providing the statutory framework within which the Council operates, provides the majority of its funding in the form of grants and prescribes the terms of many of the transactions that the Council has with other parties (e.g. council tax bills, housing benefit).
-Grants received from government departments are set out in the subjective analysis in note C13 on reporting for resources allocation decisions and are shown in note C7.
+Grants received from government departments are set out in the subjective analysis in note C12 on reporting for resources allocation decisions and are shown in note C6.

 Members of the Council have direct control over the Council's financial and operating policies.
-The total of councillor allowances paid in 2013/14 is shown in note C8.
+The total of councillor allowances paid in 2014/15 is shown in note C7.
 A Register of Councillors' Interests is kept as required by the Local Government Act 2000.
+The Council paid grants totalling £431,024 to voluntary organisations in which 20 Councillors had either positions on the governing body or were observers for the Council.
+In addition to grants given to these bodies a further £265,065 was spent by the Council with these bodies in 2014/15.

-The Chief Executive is a board member and chair of the Audit and Risk Committee at University Campus Suffolk.
-The Chief Operating Officer is a Governor and chair of the Premises, Health and Safety and Safeguarding Committee at Suffolk New College.
-The other Chief Officer's have not disclosed any material transactions with related parties.
+The Chief Executive is a board member and chair of the Audit and Risk Committee at University Campus Suffolk Ltd. The Chief Operating Officer was a Governor and chair of the Premises, Health and Safety and Safeguarding Committee at Suffolk New College until November 2014.
+The Council has undertaken transactions with both organisations in the normal course of operation, the values of which are not material to either party.